-- Synthetic Monitoring – vendors provide remote (often global) infrastructure that visits a website periodically and records the performance data for each run.
-The measured traffic is not of your actual users, it it traffic synthetically generated to collect data on page performance.
+- Synthetic Monitoring.
+Synthetic monitoring vendors provide a remote (often global) infrastructure that visits a website periodically and records the performance data for each run.
+The measured traffic is not of your actual users; it is synthetically generated to collect data on page performance.

 Both RUM and synthetic monitoring give different views of our performance, and are useful for different things.
 RUM helps us understand long-term trends, and synthetic monitoring helps us diagnose and solve shorter-term performance problems.

-- Monitor in a Controlled Environment – Synthetic monitoring allows for users to monitor the performance of their websites or applications with a set of controlled variables (geography, network, device, browser, cached vs. uncached) over time.
-This is valuable because it allows users to block out much of the noise that is reported with RUM.
-As a result, users can identify latency and downtime promptly and scientifically isolate and diagnose the root cause of performance issues.
+- Monitor in a Controlled Environment.
+Synthetic monitoring actively allows users to monitor the performance of their website or application with a set of controlled variables (geography, network, device, browser, cached vs. uncached) over time.
+This is valuable because it allows users to block out much of the noise that is reported with real user monitoring.
+As a result, users can identify latency and downtime promptly, and they can then scientifically isolate and diagnose the root cause of any performance issues that may arise.

-- Benchmarking – Synthetic monitoring doesn’t require any installation or code injection on your website to start.
-Subsequently, users can leverage synthetic tools to monitor the competition and effectively benchmark performance against key competitors over time.
+- Benchmark Against Competitors.
+Because synthetic monitoring doesn’t require any installation or code injection on a website to start, users can easily monitor the performance of any of their competitors’ websites and applications.
+Then, they can effectively benchmark their own performance against those key competitors over time.

-- 24/7 Monitoring – If an issue arises during off-hours or other low-traffic periods, synthetic monitoring provides the insight you need to quickly identify, isolate, and resolve problems before they affect users and negatively impact revenue and brand equity.
+- Run 24/7 Monitoring.
+If an issue arises during off-hours or other low-traffic periods, synthetic monitoring provides the insight you need to quickly identify, isolate, and resolve problems before they affect users and negatively impact both revenue and brand equity.

-- Baseline and Analyze Performance Trends Across Geographies –With synthetic monitoring, baseline tests can be set up to mirror the way your end users access your applications.
-These baseline tests can monitor key transactions and a geographic locations while testing from multiple browsers and devices.
+- Baseline and Analyze Performance Trends Across Geographies.
+With synthetic monitoring, baseline tests can be set up to mirror the way your end-users truly access your applications.
+These baseline tests can monitor key transactions from a wide range of geographic locations while testing from multiple browsers and devices.